khoriba/PATHDET_short-read/README.md

 * PATHDET is not responsible for the accuracy, equivalence, and completeness of the analysis results.

 ## Usage Policy
-* PATHDET is provided as a **command-line pipeline** to be executed in local or HPC environments.
+* PATHDET is provided as a command-line pipeline to be executed in local or HPC environments.
   Users are fully responsible for ensuring appropriate handling of sequencing data.
-* Prior to analysis, **human or other host-derived reads containing identifiable personal information** should be removed or masked as required by applicable laws, regulations, and institutional policies.
+* Prior to analysis, human or other host-derived reads containing identifiable personal information should be removed or masked as required by applicable laws, regulations, and institutional policies.
-* PATHDET is free to use for **academic and non-profit purposes**.
+* PATHDET is free to use for academic and non-profit purposes.
-  Commercial use is not permitted without prior approval.
-* Since this version runs entirely in local or institutional computing environments, **no sequence data is transmitted externally**.
+* Since this version runs entirely in local or institutional computing environments, no sequence data is transmitted externally.
   Users are responsible for appropriate data storage, retention, and deletion policies within their institution.

 ![](https://pathdet.hgc.jp/files/static/images/footer.png)